SofiyaMorrison/Law/README.md

     ```**
    #### **Note: file - index.html**

-     Where you can see links to "About our company", "Our services", "Reviews", "Prices".
+     Where you can see links to **"About our company"** , "Our services", "Reviews", "Prices".

      Then further down there are links about different types of Law:
      -Civil Law